Muscimol: Pharmacodynamics

-While muscimol is often thought of as a selective GABA_{A} agonist with exceptionally high affinity to δ subunit-containing GABA_{A} receptors, it is also a potentpartial agonist of the GABA_{A}-ρ receptor, and so its range of effects results from a combined action on more than one GABA_{A} receptor subtype.
+While muscimol is often thought of as a selective GABA_{A} agonist with exceptionally high affinity to δ subunit-containing GABA_{A} receptors, it is also a potent partial agonist of the GABA_{A}-ρ receptor, and so its range of effects results from a combined action on more than one GABA_{A} receptor subtype.
 In fact, it is more potent as a partial agonist of the GABA_{A}-ρ receptor than as a GABA_{A} receptor agonist.
 Muscimol has been said to be inactive at the GABA_{B} receptor.
 However, a subsequent study reported that muscimol may have GABA_{B} receptor-mediated inhibitory activity, although more research is needed to further characterize this activity.
 Muscimol is inactive in terms of affecting GABA transaminase (GABA-T).
 There is little evidence that muscimol interacts with other biological targets besides the GABA receptors and the GABA transporters.

-In animals, muscimol produces central depression, sedation, analgesia, anxiolysis, anticonvulsant effects, neuroprotective effects, and anesthesia, among other effects.
+Muscimol shows a very steep dose–response curve in rodents.
+It produces effects in rodents including central depression, hypolocomotion, catalepsy, sedation, ataxia, analgesia, anxiolysis, anticonvulsant effects, neuroprotective effects, and anesthesia, among other effects.
 In rodent drug discrimination studies, muscimol and gaboxadol fully generalize between each other, but generalization between benzodiazepines like diazepam does not occur.
 These findings suggest that muscimol and gaboxadol have differing interoceptive effects from those of benzodiazepines.
 During a test involving rabbits connected to an EEG, muscimol presented with a distinctly synchronized EEG tracing.
 This is substantially different from serotonergic psychedelics like psilocybin, with which brainwave patterns generally show a desynchronization.
 In higher doses (2 mg/kg via IV), the EEG will show characteristic spikes.
+Muscimol can increase prolactin and growth hormone levels in humans.